KipJM/Raytrack/README.md

 ![Raytrack screenshot 1](https://github.com/KipJM/Raytrack/blob/master/promo/screenshot1.png)

 ## Requirements
-Only Windows is currently supported, I don't have Linux/MacOS systems on hand to build the projects on.
+Windows is officially supported, **EXPERIMENTAL** Linux and MacOS are also included as of V1.1 .

 Raytracing itself heavily depends on your system's multicore CPU performance, it will take longer to render if your computer's CPU is weak.